 The London Digital Twin Research Centre (LDTRC), based in Middlesex University London, focuses on the development of state-of-the-art technology in digital realisation of the physical world.
 The developments in this centre focus on the digital transformation of physical environments, whether it is industry, infrastructure, healthcare or transportation using concepts and technologies from the notion of a “digital twin”.
-The current work in the LDTRC focuses on three core aspects: Industry 4.0 (I4.0), Structure Health Monitoring (SHM) and Enterprise management.
+The current work in the LDTRC focuses on the following core aspects: Manufacturing and Industry 4.0 (I4.0), Structure Health Monitoring (SHM), Healthcare Resilience, Heritage Restoration, Agriculture Resilience, 5G/6G Networks, Sociotechnical Twins, and Environment and Enterprise Management.

 Supported by the Newton Fund, LDTRC is conducting research using DT technology to support early detection of infrastructure damage with University of Transport and Communications in Hanoi (Vietnam).
 The project focuses on development of Digital Twins for SHM and prediction systems to enable continuous monitoring of bridges and other vital infrastructures.
 It also aims to develop translational techniques to implement the technology for various infrastructure elements.